Overview & general information

 - Mud or similar splashing up onto the sensors may result in over-sensitive alerting, cleaning with a soft clean cloth will resolve this.

-- Flocks of birds congregating on or around the beam
+- Sometimes flocks of birds congregating on or around the beam ie chickens